isomerpages/govtech-gobusiness-main/news-and-updates/updates/_posts/2023-03-24-post-event-proposal-drop.md

 title: Launch of Guide for Organising Events & Events Proposal Drop
 permalink: /news-and-updates/updates/guide-for-organising-events
 published: true
+preview: |
+  GoBusiness has launched e-Adviser for Events, a new feature to help event organisers find out which licences and permits they need to organise a physical event in Singapore.
 image: /images/news/News_Events eAdviser launch.jpg
 ---